Operation Market Garden: XXX Corps advance

+Horrocks claimed that the halt at Valkenswaard was ordered by the 5th Guards Brigade commander, Norman Gwatkin, and denied that this was a sign of lack of urgency.
+They had learned that the Son bridge had been blown and "They had been fighting hard and tanks require maintenance.
+In my opinion it was the act of an experienced commander to halt, rest his troops, etc., while the bridge was being repaired."
+Lieutenant Colonel Joe Vandeleur of the Irish Guards recalled that Gwatkin told him to "Push on to Eindhoven tomorrow, old boy, but take your time.
+We've lost a bridge."
+However, the bridge repairs would not actually commence until 21:00 on 18 September because the XXX Corps bridging material was in the column following the Guards.
+An alternative explanation is that the Guards chose to wait for units of the 50th Infantry Division to catch up and take over responsibility for Valkenswaard.

 German reactions

-On the German side, it was soon clear what was happening.
 Model was staying at the Tafelberg Hotel in Oosterbeek, a village to the west of Arnhem, when the British began to land in the countryside to the west of Oosterbeek.
-He rapidly deduced the likely focus of the attack and after evacuating his headquarters, organized a defense.
+He rapidly deduced the likely focus of the attack and after evacuating his headquarters, organised a defense.
 Bittrich sent a reconnaissance company of the 9th SS Panzer Division to Nijmegen to reinforce the bridge defenses.
-By midnight, Model had gained a clear picture of the situation and had organized the defense of Arnhem.
+By midnight, Model had gained a clear picture of the situation and had organised the defense of Arnhem.
 The confusion usually caused by airborne operations was absent at Arnhem and the advantage of surprise was lost.
-During the operation, the Germans (allegedly) recovered a copy of the Market Garden plan from the body of an American officer, who should not have carried it into combat.
+During the operation, the Germans allegedly recovered a copy of the Market Garden plan from the body of an American officer, who should not have carried it into combat.

-Day 2: Monday, 18 September
+Day 2: Monday 18 September

 Allied weather forecasters correctly predicted that England would be covered in fog on the morning of 18 September.
 The Second Lift was postponed for three hours and thick low clouds began to develop over the southern part of the battle zone, spreading during the day over the area, hampering supply and air support (Seven of the next eight days had poor weather and all air operations were cancelled on 22 and 24 September).